 - Always drink plenty of fluids during the day, especially when working or exercising in the sun.

-- Where possible, try to schedule all physical outdoor activities for cooler parts of the day.
+- Where possible, try to do all physical outdoor activities in the cooler parts of the day.

 - Drink water before you play sport, during if possible, and after to ensure your body stays hydrated.